-Sport and Exercise Psychology is a profession which is growing across both sport and exercise settings.
-When addressing issues such as enhancing the performance of a premier league football team or tackling the obesity crisis in the UK, organisations are increasingly turning to sport and exercise psychology professionals to improve performance and well-being.
+Sports and Exercise Psychology is a profession growing across sports and exercise settings.
+When addressing issues such as enhancing the performance of a premier league football team or tackling the obesity crisis in the UK, organisations are increasingly turning to sports and exercise psychology professionals to improve performance and well-being.

 This degree will prepare you for working with sporting teams or individual athletes as you develop the skills and knowledge required to support their well-being and performance.
 You will learn to base your practice on your own and others' research as well as through learning applied skills and underpinning theory.

-The majority of our academics are active sports professionals involved in sport and exercise consultancy, active in current research, and working with professional athletes and clubs.
-We maintain strong links with the industry to ensure current professional practice informs your studies and our excellent placement and practical learning opportunities will support your application of knowledge and development of skills.
+Most of our academics are active sports professionals involved in sport and exercise consultancy, active in current research, and working with professional athletes and clubs.
+We maintain strong links with the industry to ensure current professional practice informs your studies.
+Our excellent placement and practical learning opportunities will support your application of knowledge and development of skills.

 This programme has been developed to provide you with the skills and knowledge to further your career into sport and exercise related fields.
 It's been designed in line with BASES guidelines for MSc study, allowing you to progress on to a supervised experience route upon graduation.
 BASES accreditation of this course is subject to a pending application.

 The modules aim to demonstrate key topics within sport and exercise populations, performance and well-being and will give you an overall understanding of psychological issues, contemporary theme’s, current policy and research lead interventions relating to athletes and coaches.
 You will also gain the knowledge and applied techniques that can be utilised to enhance human performance form a psychological perspective.